eyedeekay/i2p.plugin.native/README.md

     	Icon to use in console for Web Apps only.
 Use icondata for native apps.
   -consolename string
-    	Name to use in the router console sidebar
+    	Name to use in the router console sidebar -consoleurl string
+    	URL to use in the router console sidebar
   -date string
     	Release Date
   -delaystart string